solana-developers/github-actions/readme.md

 #### additional notes
 - IDL must be upgraded before program upgrade instruction other wise it will fail
-- Buffer authority and program upgrade cannot be in the same transaction for some reason (at least using squads)
+- Buffer authority and program upgrade cannot be in the same transaction for some reason (at least using squads) thats why its set during the workflow and not in the squads scripts